AgusTinusT/story_app_flutter/README.md

 # Story App

-A Flutter application for managing stories, featuring a robust authentication system.
+A Flutter application for managing stories, featuring a robust authentication system and story management.

 ## Features